steveszc/catechesis/README.md

-# catechism
+# Catechesis

 This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+Catechesis is an open source catechism viewer application.

 ## Prerequisites